orblivion/ntfy/.sandstorm/README.md

 - [x] Does private info get sent to the ntfy server for UnifiedPush messages?
     * Maybe.
 Some binary data comes through for Mastodon, not sure if encrypted or what.
 For Matrix it's some nondescript data comes with some IDs.
     * I'm gonna say, this has to be better than a public ntfy server.
 This should be as trusted as Sandstorm itself.
-- [x] See what happens if I use multiple API URLs (just tell them not to do this)
+- [x] See what happens if I use multiple API URLs (nevermind; just tell them not to do this)
 - [x] Try moving to a new ntfy grain, see how Android apps respond
 - [x] Do UnifiedPush messages get cached?
 Are there any other differences with UP?

 # Future

-Some ideas for future versions if we get this off the ground.
+Some ideas for future versions if this gets traction.
 They may or may not work.
 See [README_FUTURE.md](README_FUTURE.md) for details.

 * Molly support via Mollysocket
 * Zulip partial support via a Zulip bot